root-project/web/manual/python/index.md

-## Running Python from ROOT/Cling interpreter
+## Running Python from the ROOT/Cling interpreter

 In ROOT can run any Python command via the [TPython](https://root.cern/doc/master/classTPython.html) class.